You have heard Ruth’s side of the story. Now I’d like to just add a few thoughts of mine on Supporting Those Dealing With The Pain Of Infertility.

 3. I prayed for her daily.

-3. As much as I WANTED to, I didn’t ask God to let her get pregnant.
+4. As much as I wanted to, I didn’t ask God to let her get pregnant.
 I know God has a reason for everything, and His timing is perfect.
-I didn’t want to ask Him do something that I thought was best, because His ways aren’t our ways, and His ways are above ours.
+I didn’t want to ask Him to do something that I thought was best, because His ways aren’t our ways, and His ways are above ours.

-4. As much as I wanted to, I also didn’t ask God to take the pain and difficulty away, because often that is such a huge way that our kids grow, and their faith becomes stronger.
+5. As much as I wanted to, I also didn’t ask God to take the pain and difficulty away.
+Often that is such a huge way that our kids grow, and their faith becomes stronger.
 Difficulties are intended to help us grow, and I didn’t want to ask God to take that opportunity from her.
-(Believe me, I WANTED to ask Him to take the pain away, and let her get pregnant right away!)
+(Believe me, I wanted to ask Him to take the pain away, and let her get pregnant right away!)

-5. I DID ask God to comfort her, and to give her the grace and strength she needed to deal with the pain and disappointment she was struggling with.
+6. I did ask God to comfort her and to give her the grace and strength she needed to deal with the pain of infertility and disappointment she was struggling with.

-6. I rejoiced as I saw God helping her, and how He taught her to trust Him through her heart ache.
+7. I rejoiced as I saw God helping her.
+He taught her to trust Him through her heartache.
 I heard it in our conversations, and she expressed it in her story:

-7. I reminded God that He promised to hear and answer our prayers, and give us the desires of our heart if we trusted Him.
-He knew Ruth’s desire, but I reminded Him of that, and said that I would love to see Him prove Himself, by giving her the desire of her heart, if that was His will.
+8. I reminded God that He promised to hear and answer our prayers, and give us the desires of our heart if we trusted Him.
+He knew Ruth’s desire, but I reminded Him of that and said that I would love to see Him prove Himself, by giving her the desire of her heart, if that was His will.